UGC for DTC: everything you need to know about user generated content

-Have you ever wondered how brands get so many of their customers to post about them online?
+Have you ever wondered how brands get so many of their customers to share content about them on social media?

 You might be thinking, “I’ve got an amazing product that I know my customers love, but why is no one talking about it?”.
 These posts online are what marketers refer to as UGC (user-generated content) and there’s a reason why some brands collect more than others.
 It all comes down to brand affinity and strategic marketing tactics.

-This guide will tell you all you need to know about UGC – what it is, how to get it, and what to do with it once you have it.
+This guide will tell you all you need to know about user-generated content – what it is, how to get it, and what to do with it once you have it.

 What is UGC?

-UGC is any form of text, video, image, or review created by a person rather than a brand.
+UGC is any type of content in the form of text, video, image, or a review created by a person rather than a brand.
 This includes pictures taken by customers and posted on social media, selfies at work, product reviews, Instagram stories, YouTube videos, and even podcasts talking about your brand.

 Here are some examples of how brands are using UGC:

 - Comments on social media